OrensteinLab/DeepCRISTL/README.md

 #### How to predict
-The input file should be located at `CRISPRon/tool data/input` and should be a CSV file containing only 1 column `30mer`.
+The input file should be located at `CRISPRon/tool data/input` and should be a CSV file containing only one column `30mer`.
 For a specific input file `X.csv` and a model `M`, use the following command:

 ```sh
 python tool.py --action prediction --input_file X --model_to_use M